Fernando Zóbel de Ayala y Montojo: Legacy

-Since Zóbel's passing in 1984, the Ateneo Art Gallery in the Philippines and the Museo de Arte Abstracto Español in Spain, have since become hallmarks of Spanish and Philippine modern and contemporary art.
+Since Zóbel's passing in 1984, the Ateneo Art Gallery in the Philippines and the Museo de Arte Abstracto Español in Spain, have become hallmarks of Spanish and Philippine modern and contemporary art.
 In 1967, the Ayala Museum originally envisioned by Zóbel to be a museum for Philippine history and iconography was established by the Filipinas Foundation (present-day Ayala Foundation).

 In 2003, a retrospective was held at the Museo Nacional Centro de Arte Reina Sofía in Madrid.
 The exhibition had a special exhibition tour at the Casa Museo Zavala in Cuenca and the Sala de Exposiciones de la Caja de San Fernando in Seville.

-On May 21, 2006, Zóbel was posthumously awarded the Presidential Medal of Merit by the Philippine President Gloria Macapagal Arroyo for his contributions in the arts.
+For his contributions in the arts, Philippine President Gloria Macapagal Arroyo posthumously awarded Zóbel, the Presidential Medal of Merit in 2006.

-From November 15, 2022 to March 5, 2023, "The Future of the Past," an exhibit that pays tribute to the legacy of Zóbel, takes place in the Museo Del Prado, in collaboration with Fundacion Juan March and Ayala Foundation.
+In 2022, a large retrospective titled Zóbel: The Future of the Past was presented at the Museo del Prado in Madrid, organised in collaboration with the Fundación Juan March and the Ayala Foundation.
+The exhibition brought together 178 works from collections in Spain, the Philippines, and the United States.
+It traced Zóbel’s career as a central figure in Spanish painting of the second half of the 20th century and contextualizes his art in the development of Spanish art.
+The exhibition was later shown in 2024 at the Ayala Museum in Manila, where the focus shifted to Zóbel’s Philippine period.
+The Philippine iteration included around 200 works, among them previously unseen sketchbooks, highlighting his contributions to modern art in the Philippines and his role in shaping contemporary cultural dialogues.

+A third version, titled Fernando Zóbel: Order is Essential, opened in 2025 at the National Gallery Singapore.
+Featuring more than 200 works—including paintings, drawings, prints, photographs, and archival materials—the exhibition was organised across two galleries with a prologue and four thematic sections.
+The exhibition traced the evolution of Zóbel’s forms and ideas across Spain, the Philippines, and the United States, emphasising his international practice and the dialogue between place, history, and technique.